ivandavidov/minimal/README.md

 ## BIOS and UEFI

-Minimal Linux Live is UEFI compatible and now the same MLL ISO image can boot on both BIOS and EFI based systems.
-Go on, try it!
+Minimal Linux Live provides experimental UEFI support and the MLL ISO image can be used on both BIOS and EFI based systems.

 ## Installation